ilastik/ilastik.github.io/documentation/basics/installation.md

 # Installation

+## Requirements

 ilastik binaries are provided for Windows, Linux, and Mac at our [download page]({{site.baseurl}}/download.html).

-**Note: ilastik requires a 64-bit machine.
-We do not provide 32-bit binaries.**
+**Note:** ilastik requires a 64-bit machine.
+We do not provide 32-bit binaries.

+We recommend using ilastik only on systems with **at least 8 GB of RAM**.
+For using the Autocontext Workflow —our most memory-intensive workflow— on large 3D data your system should have at least 32 GB of RAM for smooth interaction.

 On *Mac*, *Linux*, and *Windows* learning the weights in the Tracking with Learning Workflow *requires* a commercial solver (CPLEX or Gurobi).
 In order to enable this the Tracking with Leaning Workflow, please follow the instructions in the section about [commercial solver installation](#solver-setup).